chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 break;
 ```

-That worked, but wouldn't be much useful because users can redefine the emoji keyboard shortcut, so the only way to figure out whether an event is the shortcut I want to prevend is to go through the menus and find one that matches the event keys _and_ triggers the action of opening the emoji picker.
+That worked, but wouldn't be much useful because users can redefine the emoji keyboard shortcut, so the only way to figure out whether an event is the shortcut I want to prevent is to go through the menus and find one that matches the event keys _and_ triggers the action of opening the emoji picker.
 Chrome already had [code](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/cocoa/nsmenuitem_additions.mm;l=128-279;drc=28154a6fbbcaa037ae8692d96bc114286c57f6c7) for that, so I had to add something equivalent to Firefox:

 ```objc
 // Determines whether the key event matches the shortcut assigned to the Emoji &